dalenewman/Transformalize/README.md

 # Transformalize

-Transformalize is an open source extract, transform, and load ([ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)) tool.
+Transformalize is an extract, transform, and load ([ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)) tool.
 It expedites the process of transforming, and [de-normalizing](https://en.wikipedia.org/wiki/Denormalization) relational data.
-It automates the movement of relational data into value-adding services like data warehouses (analytics) and search engines.
+It automates the incremental movement of relational data into value-adding services like data warehouses and search engines.

 It works with many data sources: